JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 ### Handling the Rules

 I think to do this problem efficiently you need to transform the ordering pairs into an actual ordered list of all the numbers.
-Suprisingly, the std lib has [lib.toposort](https://noogle.dev/f/lib/toposort) which does a topological sort that should get us are sorted list
+Surprisingly, the std lib has [lib.toposort](https://noogle.dev/f/lib/toposort) which does a topological sort that should get us are sorted list
 (I hope).
 It says is an `n^2` implementation so it might bite me later but we can cross that when we get to it.

 So first we need to parse the rules some more, we don't need to do anything crazy at first